davidelomba/badnotes/README.md

 # badnotes

 ## Challenge
 This is our *ctf - challenge*!
 The flag is a message to decrypt containing a magic number.
 There is a *sender* that encrypt a message *m* with two different public keys using RSA algorithm and sends them to the *reciver*.
-Your role as attacker is to act as *man-in-the-middle*: once you found the ciphertexts try to recover *m*.
+Your role as attacker is to act as *man-in-the-middle*: once you found the ciphertexts try to recover *m* (without deriving the private keys).

 ## Instructions
 - clone the repository